DigitalArcPlatform/documentation/docs/duringEvent/digital/digital.md

 1. Photographing a physical object (letter, hat, etc.)
 1. Transferring a born-digital photo from a phone or tablet
-3. Photographing a contributor who has only an oral history to contribute (without an artifact) or selecting an existing image that represents the story to be shared
+1. Photographing a contributor who has only an oral history to contribute (without an artifact) or selecting an existing image that represents the story to be shared

+**NOTE:** If you are using an iPhone to take photos, you will need to change the default file format for your camera.

+1. Open your Settings app
+1. Go to Camera
+1. Under Formats, choose Most Compatible

+This will set your camera to save photos as JPEGs rather than HEICs.

 ### Taking Artifact Photos